 Sex offender gets at least 6 years in prison for kidnapping, sexually assaulting CdA motel coworker

 Feb.
-25—A 47-year-old registered sex offender was sentenced to at least six years in prison for sexually assaulting a coworker at a Coeur d'Alene motel in June.
+26—A 47-year-old registered sex offender was sentenced to at least six years in prison for sexually assaulting a coworker at a Coeur d'Alene motel in June.

 Jerry Davidson was convicted of felony second-degree kidnapping and misdemeanor sexual battery before being sentenced Feb.
 17, according to a Kootenai County Prosecutor's Office news release.